 If your water has high silicate levels, you may need to switch your water source to control algae.
 Use pure RO/DI water and perform regular water changes.

 Snails love to eat algae!
-Some of the best snails for algae control include astrea snails, turbo snails, margarita snails (cold water), ceritha snails, trochus snails, nassarius snails and conches.
+Some of the best snails for algae control include Astrea snails, turbo snails, margarita snails (cold water), Cerita snails, trochus snails, Nassarius snails and, conches.

 Diatom Filters For Aquariums

 For a squeaky clean, brilliant tank that stays that way, you can’t do better than diatom filters.

 Diatoms are not harmful, per se.
 In fact, living diatom algae is said to produce up to 20 percent of the world’s oxygen supply!
 More importantly for the overall health and balanced ecosystem inside your tank, diatom algae can serve as food for some species of aquatic life, including mollusks and small crustaceans.
 So in theory, you actually want to maintain some level of diatom presence in your tank ecosystem for the health of all species inside your aquarium.

 We hope this expert article has helped increase your knowledge of what diatom algae is, its beneficial and detrimental qualities, its purpose for existing in your aquarium ecosystem and how to keep its presence in balance with other aquatic life.